 Carter Newell’s Disability Support Program has been running for more than 12 years and provides employment opportunities for people with disabilities, ranging from mild impairments to physical restrictions.
-Run with the assistance of the Job Placement network, currently seven full and part-time employees undertake the vital role of supporting the legal team in an administrative capability, ensuring that filing is up-to-date and accurate.
+Run with the assistance of the Job Placement network, currently three full and part-time employees undertake the vital role of supporting the legal team in an administrative capability, ensuring that filing is up-to-date and accurate.

 The firm was winner of the Disability Employment Award at the AHRI Diversity Awards and our job placement program has been recognised on many occasions.

 Workplace Giving Program

 Carter Newell prides itself on being a community minded organisation, actively encouraging staff participation in various charitable events through the year as part of our Workplace Giving Program.

-Not only do we raise much needed funds for our charities through in-house events such as our annual bake off, now in its 13th year, hot-dog day, and various charity-led fund-raisers, staff also donate their time and resources, and assist in other areas as required.
+Not only do we raise much needed funds for our charities through in-house events such as our annual bake off, hot-dog day, and various charity-led fund-raisers, staff also donate their time and resources, and assist in other areas as required.

-In supporting a national, state and local charity, Carter Newell raises awareness through the firm and provides staff with a sense of pride and achievement in helping others less fortunate.
+In supporting these charities, Carter Newell raises awareness throughout the firm and provides staff with a sense of pride and achievement in helping others less fortunate.